The Good, the Bad and the Ugly: Modern Slavery Statements – One Year On

 - How much progress can we expect each year?

-Speakers include CORE’s Director Marilyn Croser, among other experts in the field.
-They will explore current issues, highlight dilemmas and discuss best practice.
-Come ready for a challenging debate and discussion over breakfast.
+Speakers included CORE’s Director Marilyn Croser, among other experts in the field.
+They explored current issues, highlighted dilemmas and discussed best practice.

 Benet Northcote, Director Corporate Responsibility, John Lewis Partnership

 John Lewis Partnership (JLP) is the UK’s largest example of an employee-owned business, operating John Lewis and Waitrose shops and websites, as well as business to business contracts in the UK and abroad, with annual gross sales of over £11bn.
 A long-standing ETI member with a serious commitment to ethical trade, JLP just published their second modern slavery statement.
 Benet will talk about the process of drafting the statements and the changes between the two, setting out JLP’s ambitions and the reaction to the statements.

 Stuart Bell, Director – Policy, Ergon Associates

 Ergon Associates is a specialist consultancy in the field of decent work, encompassing labour rights, employment and development.
 Ergon have published reports on modern slavery statements, analyzing how companies are interpreting the reporting requirements and how modern slavery due diligence is being implemented in practice, as well as the quality and scope of the statements.
 Stuart will provide an overview of their findings so far, with examples of good practice as well as challenges.

 CORE is a UK civil society coalition on corporate accountability.
 CORE was instrumental in securing the inclusion of a clause on Transparency In Supply Chains (TISC) during the development of the Modern Slavery Act and published a report on what NGOs expect to see in a modern slavery statement.
 Marilyn will discuss effective reporting and set out CORE’s assessment on progress against these criteria.